steveculshaw/brindlewoodbay/README.md

 ## Characters

 * Winnie Marks        (Rick)
 * Krystal Starlight   (Lynne)
 * Milcah Grey         (Neil)
 * Atsidi Redbird      (Steve)

 ## Sessions

 ### 26th May 2025

-  The Mystery of "Dad Overboard" ...
+**The Mystery of "Dad Overboard"**

 Late spring, at the weekly book club meeting ...

 Sheriff Wyman Dalrymple ...

-    - "body on the beach" says ???
+* "body on the beach" says ???
-    - Void: purple goo leaking around the fishes eyes
+* Void: purple goo leaking around the fishes eyes
-    - the Krause's; Albert, big shot, business interests in New York
+* the Krause's; Albert, big shot, business interests in New York
-    - found on the beach this morning, quite dead
+* found on the beach this morning, quite dead
-    - their yacht moored 1/4 mile offshore
+* their yacht moored 1/4 mile offshore
-    - wife Alison, eldest Sarah, son David, youngest Emilie
+* wife Alison, eldest Sarah, son David, youngest Emilie
-    - they say he just fell off, but suspects foul play
+* they say he just fell off, but suspects foul play
-    - body's in the ice store behind the fish market for a few days
+* body's in the ice store behind the fish market for a few days
-      - alcohol in blood stream, water in the lungs
+  * alcohol in blood stream, water in the lungs

 Krystal - Emilie (younger daughter) came to a concert, asking for autograph On the beach, purple ooze on a few pebbles

-    - sticky, smells of rotted anchovy & sea bird shit
+* sticky, smells of rotted anchovy & sea bird shit

 Fish market, young mother, several children

 - Winnie does gooey eyes at kids to distract
 - body has back of head wound
   - Clue: that's odd; he has wrist watch, old style mechanical, still going ...
     - but time is two hours slow, or 10 hours fast
   - Void: growling repetitive noise, not machinery ... coming from grills in the floor ... it's chanting !
   - has standard deck pumps on

 Etienne Beauregard turns up, owner of fish market ...

 - puts on air of french man (but he's from Scranton, Ohio)
 - Krause's gave him money to buy fish market
 - envelope from Krause organisation ... riffle through it
   - they are initiating debt recovery from Etienne
   - maybe put it back properly

 Krystal ...

 - most people don't know much ...
 - young chap (Charlie Green, KRAUSE-358) in "sailor garb like uniform", putting up his own notice
   - Clue: pedigree white Samoyed, answers to Pixie, reward for recovery, contact KRAUSE-352
     - dog gone missing, belongs to Mrs Krause

 Milcah goes back to check beach ...

 - pile of stuff near tide line, red cloth?
 - blood soaked rug, with a logo on it, but of what?

 Scene ...

 - small group hooded figures, on a pebbly beach
 - greek statue masks glow white
 - start chanting ...
-Atsidi sort of recognises it ... and out of the sea something large
+Atsidi sort of recognises it
+  ... and out of the sea something large

 ### 02/06/2025